 Table 1: Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance Placement Instability: (FSA IV.F.1.)
-17. For all Class Members in foster care for eight (8) days or more during the 12-month period, Placement Instability shall be less than or equal to 3.37.
+17. For all Class Members in foster care for eight (8) days or more during the 12- month period, Placement Instability shall be less than or equal to 3.37.
 For the period October 1, 2017 to September 30, 2018, 61 children in foster care for eight (8) days or more experienced instability at a rate of 3.92.
 For the period October 1, 2018 to September 30, 2019, children in foster care for eight (8) days or more experienced instability at a rate of 4.30.
 62 Sibling Placements: (FSA IV.G.2.&3.)
-18. At least 85% of Class Members entering foster care during the Reporting Period with their siblings or within thirty (30) days of their siblings shall be placed with at least one of their siblings unless one or more of the following exceptions apply: (1) there is a court order prohibiting placing all siblings together; (2) placement is not in the best interest of one or more of the siblings and the facts supporting that determination are documented in the case file; or (3) additional exceptions as approved by the Co-Monitors.
-Interim benchmark requirement - By September 2019, 69% 61% (596 of 983) of children entering foster care with their siblings or within 30 days of their siblings from October 2018 to March 2019 were placed with at least one of their siblings on the 45th day after entry into care.
+18. At least 85% of Class Members entering foster care during the Reporting Period with their siblings or within thirty (30) days of their siblings or within thirty (30) days of their siblings or within thirty (30) days of their siblings unless one or more of the following exceptions apply: (1) there is a court order prohibiting placing all siblings together; (2) placement is not in the best interest of one or more of the siblings and the facts supporting that determination are documented in the case file; or (3) additional exceptions as approved by the Co-Monitors.
+61% (596 of 983) of children entering foster care with their siblings or within 30 days of their siblings from October 2018 to March 2019 were placed with at least one of their siblings on the 45 th day after entry into care.
 56% (492 of 886) of children entering foster care with their siblings or within 30 days of their siblings from April to September 2019 were placed with at least one of their siblings on the 45 th day after entry into care.
-63
+63 Interim benchmark requirement - By September 2019, 69%